EpicCash/documentation/docs/integrations/index.md

     ---

-    - Now, using the same delivery service, your firend is sending the doc back to you.
-When it arrives, there is an authorised IRS officer with you to prove the authenticity of the coins, approve document paramaters and put the final signature on it:
+    - Now, using the same delivery service, the sender-signed document is returned to you.
+When it arrives, there is an authorized accountant with you to prove the authenticity of the coins, approve the document parameters and put the final signature on it:

-    === ":material-file-check: Transaction Slate Round III"
+    === ":material-file-check: Transaction Slate: Round III"
         ```toml
         Date: "2023-04-26"
         Participiants: